-The duties of this Committee consist of making proposals to the Board of Directors regarding strategic decisions, investments and divestitures that are significant for the Company or the group, assessing their conformity to the budget and the strategic plans and analysing and monitoring business risks.
-It also provides assistance to the Board of Directors in the ongoing supervision of compliance with the principles governing the organisation and coordination of the group and the strategic goals thereof.
+The duties of this Committee consist of making proposals to the Board of Directors regarding strategic decisions, investments and divestitures that are significant for the Company or the group, assessing their conformity to the current budget and strategic plans and analysing and monitoring business risks.
+It also provides assistance to the Board of Directors in the ongoing supervision of compliance with the principles governing the organisation and the coordination of the group and the strategic goals thereof.

-The most relevant activities performed during the financial year by this Committee are described in the Activities Report of the Board of Directors and of the Committees thereof, available at www.iberdrola.com.
+The most relevant activities performed by this Committee during financial year 2019 are described in the Activities Report of the Board of Directors and of the Committees thereof 2019, available at www.iberdrola.com.